-In addition, Biotest has been affected by several of the 178 legislative initiatives submitted to the Bundestag in 2018, such as the Data Protection Basic Regulation (GDPR), the transition of the Directive (EU) 2016/943 on the protection of undisclosed know-how and business information (trade secrets) into German law and changes in social and labour legislation.
-Against the background that these, however, only have a small impact on the business model, cost structure or sustainability management, a further presentation is dispensed with here, especially since these laws apply to the majority of companies operating in Germany.
+In addition, Biotest has been affected by several of the 221 legislative initiatives submitted to the Bundestag in 2019, such as the Second Shareholder Rights Directive (ARUG II), which came into effect on 01 January 2020, the law on the protection of trade secrets (GeschGehG) and changes in social and labour legislation.
+Against the background that these, however, only have a small impact on the business model, cost structure or sustainability management, a further presentation is dispensed with here, especially since these laws apply to many or even the majority of companies operating in Germany.